LoosTeam/EEberl_GiP/Supplementary/Tables_cross-sectional_trimester_GiP_initiation.md

-Tables comparing nutritional status in first or second trimester between initiated and not-initated GiP groups
+Tables comparing nutritional status in the first and second trimester between women who initiated and didn not initiate geophagia in the third trimester

 ## First trimester table